AtleSkaanes/Programming-notes/Javascript/General JS notes.md

-JavaScript is a language is a dynamically typed high level programming language, which basically means that it automat
+JavaScript is a language is a dynamically typed high level programming language, which basically means that it automatically assigns types to variables.